admivsn/ml-at-risk/README.md

 ### Things you changed
 * Load model once on startup instead of every time `predict` endpoint is called
+* Made API input more robust - changed to a list of dicts (each record has named parameters) instead of dict with a single key containing a list of lists (each record has unnamed parameters)

 ### Any other ideas or notes
 *Note down any other ideas you had here*